Thursday, June 29, 2017

 still new to her room as if breathing it in for the first time then out

 some unseen hole her highness draws the blinds

-dumps her bag on the futon before more forward steps back
+dumps her bag on the futon before taking more forward steps

-down the hall to claim the wall opposite inez
+back down the hallway to claim the wall opposite inez

 as if to say

-it’s sisters sure but my star beats yers
+yes it’s sisters but my star beats yers

 tamsin is screamed because the house is in her name and it’s royalty